Divorce Process in Texas

 How is “Uncontested” or “Amicable” divorce defined by Texas law?

-Legally, an uncontested or amicable divorce is the kind of divorce is where both the spouses are in an agreement that they are both accepting the petition of divorce.
+Legally, an uncontested or amicable divorce is the kind of divorce where both the spouses are in agreement that they are both accepting the petition of divorce.
 However, there is still more to it other than just both parties agreeing.

 By law, there are still several criteria that must be met before the Texas judiciary considers this as an uncontested divorce.
 These are the following: